TEACHING PRACICES & CLASSROOM STRATEGIES

 The findings concluded that professional development worked best when all faculty participated, not just a team of administrators or group of teachers as was done in past research, and that “this change ensured that all teachers became members of school focus teams, where they could buy into the process and participate more actively in raising student achievement.”
 If students are expected to collaborate and share work, then teachers can definitely be models for such beneficial practice.

-Hopefully what we’ve shared today will generate some great ideas as you reflect and reorganize for the next school year.
+Hopefully, the teaching practices we’ve shared today will generate some great ideas as you reflect and reorganize for the school year.
 There is always something promising and wonderfully hopeful about the end of a year and the possibilities that a new one holds.
-May that positivity
+May that positivity find its way to you!